Hance Family Foundation Background

 The HFF’s largest and most far-reaching program is an original self esteem educational program for girls, entitled Beautiful Me…The Emma, Alyson, and Katie Hance Project (The EAK Project).
 Beautiful Me began with a small group of 12 girls aged 5-8.
 They met for several weeks, discussing such topics as body image and conflict resolution.
 Today, the program spans across Long Island and NYC, into New Jersey, Philadelphia, and Chicago.
 It has even visited Paris, France!
 Over 15,000 participants have learned ways to embrace their unique qualities in settings such as elementary schools, high schools, universities, acute care facilities, and more.

 It is the Vision of the Hance Family Foundation to expand Beautiful Me nationally and even internationally.

-Locally, the HFF’s smaller programs include two more EAK Projects, You + Me and Grow with Me.
+Locally, the HFF’s smaller programs include two more EAK Projects: Grow with Me and Heart Hands Hope.
 These educational programs enhance self esteem through acceptance, friendship, and community awareness.
 Also local, Heart Hands Hope is the charitable giving program of the Hance Family Foundation.
 Through this program, the Foundation supports local schools and children’s organizations, runs a large toy drive during the holidays, and delivers school supplies to families in need.